Chanism0808/ip/AI.md

-o	Providing guidance on class design (e.g., whether TaskList should depend on Ui). o	Suggesting refactoring strategies (e.g., separating logic into storage, parser, ui, and tasks packages). o   Create JDocs comments
+o	Providing guidance on class design (e.g., whether TaskList should depend on Ui). o	Suggesting refactoring strategies (e.g., separating logic into storage, parser, ui, and tasks packages). o   Create JDocs comments o   Seek help to assist me with CheckStyle, helping me to edit and to follow desired Coding Style o   Seek help to assist me with CodeQuality

 How AI Was Used Per Increment: Increment A-MoreOOP Asked AI about Ui responsibilities and how to integrate them into TaskList.